Sam Neill as Captain Sidney Reilly, MC, jaded British Secret Service agent

 - Light brown Fair Isle wool sweater vest with alternating rows of rust brown and dark green patterns

-- White button-down shirt with slim spread collar, front placket, and rounded 1-button cuffs
+- White dress shirt with slim spread collar, front placket, and rounded 1-button cuffs

 - Dark gray double reverse-pleated trousers with side pockets and plain-hemmed bottoms